20IT120-JIMMY/20IT120-JIMMY/README.md

  <h1 align="center">Hi 👋, I'm Jimmy Ramani</h1>
-<h3 align="center">I'm a passionate developer with expertise in Flutter, Golang, and Competitive Programming.
-I love to code and solve complex problems.
+<h3 align="center">I'm a passionate developer with expertise in Flutter, ReactJS, NodeJS and DevOps.
 As a Flutter developer, I have experience building beautiful and responsive cross-platform mobile applications.
-I'm also skilled in Golang, which I use for building high-performance web applications and microservices.
-Additionally, I enjoy participating in competitive programming contests and have honed my problem-solving skills through various coding challenges.
-Let's connect and build something amazing together!✨</h3>
+My area of Interest are App Designing and some what Web Designing, I have worked on a variety of App & Web projects throughout my academic career.
+I don’t want bound my knowledge, I want keep refresh my knowledge and stay update with this IT field!✨</h3>

 <img align="right" alt="GIF" src="assets/programmer.gif" width="50%" />